 - Fiber Inspection: A single particle, defect, or contaminated end face can lead to insertion loss, compromised network performance, and costly rework.
 Automated fiber inspection routines, compact inspection tools, and wireless connectivity standardize and accelerate rural broadband fiber inspection.

-- Fiber Characterization: Tier 1 and 2 testing and characterization verifies the fiber, splice, and termination quality of the rural broadband installation.
+- Fiber Certification: Tier 1 and 2 testing and characterization verifies the fiber, splice, and termination quality of the rural broadband installation.
 Wavelength selective optical power meters and specialized OTDR equipment dedicated to PON applications can be useful when the end-to-end construction includes multiple splitters.

 - Fault Location: Improved OTDR to pinpoint issues in long-haul fiber runs can be used to support fault location during rural broadband construction.
 Visual fault locators (VFLs) using visible laser light to test continuity and identify fault conditions are a compact option for fiber runs ≤ 3 miles.